oribon/ovn-kubernetes/docs/egress-service.md

                    routes and iptables rules
 ```
 Notice how the packet exits `ovn-worker`'s eth1 and not breth0, as the packet goes through the host's routing table regardless of the gateway mode.

+When the `snat` field is not specified, `ovnkube-master` does not need to create any logical router policies as the egress packets of each pod would exit through the pod's node.
+However, `ovnkube-master` will set the status field of the resource with `host: ALL` to designate that no reroute logical router policies exist for the service, "instructing" all of the `ovnkube-nodes` to handle the resource's `Network` field without creating SNAT iptables rules.

 ## Changes in OVN northbound database and iptables